 - Czech Republic

-While the United States has been slow to accept the science behind glyphosates link to carcinogens, there is a growing movement among governments to protect the health of their citizens and the environment.
+While the United States has been slow to accept the science behind glyphosates’ link to carcinogens, there is a growing movement among governments worldwide to protect the health of their citizens and the environment.

 The Carlson Law Firm can help

 In addition, our firm has the resources to take on a major corporation like Bayer-Monsanto.
 A Roundup lawyer from The Carlson Law Firm will fight tirelessly for the justice you and your family deserve.
-If you received a non-Hodgkin’s lymphoma diagnosis after using Roundup, contact our office for a free consultation.
+If you received a non-Hodgkin’s lymphoma diagnosis after using Roundup, call The Carlson Law Firm at 800-359-5690.